rbuv/rbuv-em/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+Rbuv is distributed under the MIT License.
+See LICENSE.txt for further details.
+Copyright (c) 2013 Hanfei Shen

+Contains code originally from 'EventMachine' available under the terms of either the GPL or Ruby's License.
+Copyright: (C) 2006-07 by Francis Cianfrocca.
+All Rights Reserved.